-2019 is coming to an end and 2020 is about to begin.
-How do you prepare for a new year?
+2020 has come to an end and 2021 has just begun.
+What do you do at the beginning of a new year?
 I find that the holiday season makes me feel all cozy and reflective so this is the perfect time dust things off and freshen it all up.
 To start the new year on a good note, there are a few simple things that can be very helpful.

 This doesn’t have to be anything complicated.
 Add some fun rituals to it if you want – or not.
 I see so many people talking about wanting to say good riddance to the old year, but I think this can be turned into something with a more positive spin.